Splitting formulas for the local real Gromov-Witten invariants: Proof of the VFC Splitting Theorem

-\eest for all $s\in I$, as in \eqref{map.attach.0} and \eqref{map.include} (which correspond to $\nu=0$).
-Moreover, restricting to the open subsets $\wt \fM(-)\subseteq \ov\fM(-)$, cf. \eqref{fam.moduli.consider.td}, gives rise to proper\footnote{Throughout this argument we must work with proper maps in order to push forward classes in rational Cech homology (e.g. maps that extend continuously to some compactification).} maps \best
+\eest Notice that throughout this argument we must work with proper maps in order to push forward classes in rational Cech homology (e.g. maps that extend continuously to some compactification).